input-output-hk/mithril/docs/root/manual/getting-started/run-signer-node.md

 ### Verify your signer is registered

-After installing the Mithril Signer, you can verify that your node is registered by checking your Mithril Signer node logs.
+After installing the Mithril signer, you can verify that your node is registered by checking your Mithril signer node logs.

 First, download the script into the desired directory: